 |

-In recent years this stretch has earned a reputation as one of the UK’s leading barbel fisheries.
-Most barbel run between 4 and 9 lbs, with plenty of doubles and a recorded best of 14 lbs.
-The fast‑flowing Wye produces powerful, healthy fish, so we recommend using a minimum 8 lb line.
-The river holds far more than barbel, too.
-Anglers regularly see chub bags topping 50 lbs, bream over 9 lbs and carp to 27 lbs.
-You’ll also find dace, bleak, roach and a strong head of pike, making it a diverse and rewarding fishery throughout the season. |
+In recent years, this stretch of the river has gained a reputation as one of the UK’s top barbel fisheries.
+Most barbel weigh between 4 and 9 pounds, with many reaching double digits and a recorded maximum of 14 pounds.
+The fast-flowing Wye produces strong, healthy fish, so we recommend using at least 8-pound line.
+However, the river is home to much more than just barbel.
+Anglers regularly catch chub weighing over 50 pounds, bream over 9 pounds, and carp up to 27 pounds.
+You'll also find dace, bleak, roach, and a strong population of pike, making it a diverse and rewarding fishery throughout the season. |

 |